IRNAS/koruza-move-driver/README.md

 The main and only MCU on the board is the one and only ATmega328P, which is Arduino compatible.
 The MCU tasks are: driving the stepper motors, reading the switches and encoders, and communicating with the main board.
 For driving motors, there is one high-current Darlington transistor array.
 On the board back, at the end of the motor shafts two magnetic encoders are positioned.
 Two encoders are TLV493D from Infineon.

+For more information about the design of the koruza move driver please see the [Schematics and PCB design files in PDF format][link3_pdf].
 The firmware for the koruza move driver board is in the [firmware repository][link2_fw_repo].

 ![alt tag](https://github.com/IRNAS/koruza-move-driver/blob/master/Pics/move_driver_pic.jpg)